Senchai/EDDS-Stuttgart-MSFS/README.md

 I basically made this for myself to be able to fly from here but why not share it with anyone who wants the same?

-PLEASE, dont write about bugs or improvments, they will come.

 Next things to come soon:

 v 0.2